IndecisiveBear/IndecisiveBearGame/README.md

 Follow the Red Hat Enterprise Linux (RHEL) or CentOS directions [here](https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux).

-Once the install is complete, you will not be able to activate your free license or run any projects.
+You will not yet be able to activate your free license or run any projects.
 The reason for this is that Unity requires either openssl version 1.0 or version 1.1 to run, while Fedora comes with a more recent version.
 To install the necessary version, use the following:
 ```bash
 sudo dnf makecache
 ```